Escrow Refund: What Is It and When Does It Occur?

 When it comes to homeownership, the idea of receiving a refund of any kind is exciting.
 After all, you have the inevitable bills that come along with homeownership.

 That’s why an escrow refund can present an enticing prospect.
 Although escrow refunds are relatively rare, these welcomed transactions do exist!
 Let’s take a closer look to uncover exactly what an escrow refund is.
 Plus, when you could expect to receive one.

 An escrow refund occurs when your escrow account contains excess funds and you receive a check in the amount of any remaining balances.

 Importantly, you may not be eligible for an escrow refund unless the remaining balance is at least $50.
 If the escrow account has a surplus of less than $50 at the time of the annual escrow account analysis, then the loan servicer has the option to refund the excess.
 But the loan servicer could choose to apply the excess against the next year’s escrow payments instead.

 However, if there is surplus in the escrow account after you finish paying off the loan, you will be entitled to an escrow refund regardless of the amount.

 A refund of any kind sounds great.
 But in order to fully understand what an escrow refund is, it is critical to understand what an escrow account is.

 As a homeowner, there are two ways that escrow accounts are generally used in real estate.
-First, an escrow account can be used to hold your good faith deposit in the closing process.
+First, an escrow account can be used to hold your earnest money deposit in the closing process.
 In this case, you make a significant deposit to show your seriousness in the property.
+It’s applied to your down payment or other closing costs if your transaction is completed.
 A third party holds the deposit in a specific escrow account.